Positive Psychology for Overcoming Depression: Self-help Strategies to Build Strength, Resilience and Sustainable Happiness

 “You don’t need to be depressed to benefit from this book.
 It’s full of realistic techniques to help you flourish and reach your potential in life, whatever your emotional starting point.”

-“Hello Miriam, I’ve just finished re-reading your book about PP and overcoming depression.
+“Hello Miriam, I’ve just finished re-reading your book about Positive Psychology and overcoming depression.
 Thank you so much for your work.
 More than anything else in the last twenty years this has given me hope again.
 I’m seeing real progress.”